 - Generate buzz with in-real-life activity.
 Kendrick went the controversial route, but you have an infinite number of options.
 Sponsor an event.
 Make a large philanthropic contribution.
 Host a party.
 Some of the most successful digital marketing campaigns are backed by actual human action.

 - Leverage your social media outlets.
-A new product or service is ripe with opportunity to build an entire social media campaign around.
+A new product or service is ripe with opportunity to build an entire social media marketing campaign around.
 Custom design, updated branding, strategic hashtag use, paid advertising, and a snazzy content strategy will extend your brand reach while catching the eye of potential customers.
 Social media is a critical element to engaging customers with the top of your sales funnel.
 Don’t miss out.

 - Drop your product or service.
 Announce.
 Profit.
 If a new business initiative is put forth into the world and no one is around to notice, did it ever even happen?
 With a holistic and multi-medium marketing strategy behind your launch, all eyes will be on you and there’s no chance you won’t convert some leads.